-The Katikati College Board of Trustees seeks to develop a physically and emotionally safe, caring and inclusive environment that is free of all forms of violence including bullying and harassment (including racial and sexual) so that effective teaching and learning can take place.
+The Katikati College School Board seeks to develop a physically and emotionally safe, caring and inclusive environment that is free of all forms of violence including bullying and harassment (including racial and sexual) so that effective teaching and learning can take place.

 All violent behaviour is completely unacceptable in our school.
 All instances of violence (alleged or observed) will be taken seriously and followed up in line with this policy.
-The Board of Trustees recognises violence as a potential threat to health and safety.
+The School Board recognises violence as a potential threat to health and safety.

-The school is committed to ensuring that all members of the school community (students, parents, staff members, Board of Trustees members and members of the public) are able to operate in an environment free from harassment.
+The school is committed to ensuring that all members of the school community (students, parents, staff members, school board members and members of the public) are able to operate in an environment free from harassment.